sushmitha978/sushmitha978/README.md

 - 👋 Hi, I’m @sushmitha978
-- 👀 I’m interested in Web Development and Cloud
+- 👀 I’m interested in Web Development and programming
-- 🌱 I’m currently learning Backend and Advanced Cloud Technologies
+- 🌱 I’m currently learning Backend.
 - ⚡ Fun fact about me: Any project idea that strikes my mind, I make sure I have it in production asap.

 <!---